An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Core based approach to clusterability

 \section{Core based approach to clusterability}

 After the preceding preparatory work, we want to prove a theorem analogous to Theorem \ref{th:clusterabilitydecidable}, but now allowing for smaller gaps between clusters.

-\begin{theorem} (i) If the data set is well-clusterable with a gap defined by formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}), with $r_i$ replaced by their maxima, then with high probability $k$-means++ (after an appropriately chosen number of repetitions) will discover the respective clustering. (ii) If $k$-means++ (after an appropriately chosen number of repetitions) does not discover a clustering matching formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}) (with $r_i$ replaced by their maxima), then with high probability the data set is not well clusterable. \end{theorem}
+\begin{theorem} (i) If the data set is well-clusterable with a gap defined by formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}), with $r_i$ replaced by their maxima, then with high probability $k$-means++ (after an appropriately chosen number of repetitions) will discover the respective clustering. (ii) If $k$-means++ (after an appropriately chosen number of repetitions) does not discover a clustering matching formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}) (with $r_i$ replaced by their maxima), then with high probability the data set is not well clusterable with a gap defined by formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}. \end{theorem}

 The rest of the current section is devoted to the proof of the claims of this theorem.